nitishkgupta/Shortam/README.md

 4) target="_blank" // Target of link (Supported - all html target values)
 5) id="test" // Adds id to the object for extra usage (optional, leave blank for null)

+# Upcoming Features

+1) Bootstrap 4 support
+2) More custom elements
+3) Much more

 # License

 MIT License